 The New Zealand Mathematical Olympiad (NZMO) consists of two rounds:

 Round One (the NZMO1): A take home exam (a set of 8 problems), which lasts approximately one month, starting in July.
-Participation in the NZMO1 is open to any New Zealand intermediate or secondary level student.
+Participation in the NZMO1 is open to any New Zealand student.
 More detailed instructions and general information can be found in the regulations.

 Round Two (the NZMO2): A three hour exam in September.
 Participation in the NZMO2 is by invitation only, based on the results of the NZMO1.

 Awards for the NZMO (gold/silver/bronze/honourable mention) will be made based on the results of the NZMO2.
 Scores will not be announced for either round.
 Participants in the NZMO1 will only receive an indication of whether they have been invited to participate in the NZMO2; participants in the NZMO2 will just be told the level of their award, if any.